 Although several states are wrestling with solutions to the problems of teenage drivers, many families aren't waiting for their legislators to take action.
 Here are some strategies you can implement at home to make sure your young drivers get off on the right track.

-Two strategies have emerged as states look at legal reforms aimed at curbing teen driver accidents:
+Two strategies have emerged as states look at legal reforms aimed at curbing teen driving accidents:

 Graduated licensing provides young drivers with a controlled progression to unrestricted driving in three stages: a minimum length of time on a learner's permit with supervised driving practice, a restricted license for a specified time allowing unsupervised driving under certain conditions, and then a full license provided the driver has had no accidents or violations.